 Despite leaving the coaching ranks, Barry remains active and dedicated to the sport she has devoted so much time too.
 She served as chair of the NCAA Division I Women's Basketball Issues Committee for the 2010-11 season.
 In April 2010, she served as the chair of the search committee that brought in former Buffalo Linda Lappe to lead the CU women's basketball team.

 Barry took over a regionally successful program from one of her would-be mentors, the late Russell "Sox" Walseth, as former athletic director Eddie Crowder hired her as the fifth head coach in CU women's basketball history on April 12, 1983.
 But her charge was to lead the then-Lady Buffs into the Big Eight Conference, which officially started league play her rookie season as coach and was considered the next level from the old Intermountain Conference in which CU had competed in since the sport attained varsity status in 1974.

 Barry's pedigree, a four-year letterwinner at Kentucky and an 83-42 record in four seasons as head coach at Cincinnati convinced Crowder that she was the right woman for the job.
 Twenty-two years and four U.S. presidents later, a 427-242 record, 12 NCAA tournament appearances, including six times in the Sweet 16 and three times in the Elite Eight, 13 20-win seasons, four conference championships and assorted coach of the year honors for five different seasons has proved she was more than just the right person, she is a legend.

-She became just the 24th coach in women's NCAA history to reach 500 career wins-hitting the plateau in February 2004-and her all-time record of 510-284 and .642 winning percentage remain among the all-time best, ranking 20th among active coaches.
-Her teams have posted a 191-134 record in conference play, as 13 of her teams finished first, second or third in the league standings for the regular season.
+She became just the 24th coach in women's NCAA history to reach 500 career wins-hitting the plateau in February 2004-and her all-time record of 510-284 and .642 winning percentage remain among the all-time best.
+Her teams posted a 191-134 record in conference play, as 13 of her teams finished first, second or third in the league standings for the regular season.
 Off the court, Barry has graduated all but two four-year players (well over a 95% graduation rate) and has coached 85 Academic All-Conference student-athletes.